ZMYaro/tetrescape/README.md

 ## Open-source _TetrEscape_ code

 This code may be used as an educational reference, but may not be copied or redistributed without permission.
+This project is not seeking and does not promise credit for unsolicited input or contributions.

 ## Running as a web app